shivharis/turtlebot3_wiki/docs/source/appendix_lds.rst

 Overview
 --------

-The TurtleBot3 uses HLS-LFCD LDS for all types.
-The LDS(Laser Distance Sensor) is a sensor sending the data to Host for the simultaneous localization and mapping (SLAM).
-Simultaneously the detecting obstacle data can also be sent to Host. `HLDS(Hitachi-LG Data Storage)`_ is developing the technology for the moving platform sensor such as Robot Vacuum Cleaners, Home Robot, Robotics Lawn Mower Sensor, etc.
+HLS-LFCD LDS is used for both models of the TurtleBot3.
+The LDS(Laser Distance Sensor) is a sensor which sends the data, gathered by the obstacle detection, to the host for the Simultaneous Localization and Mapping (SLAM) technique. `HLDS(Hitachi-LG Data Storage)`_ is developing the technology for the mobile robot platform, such as, Robot Vacuum Cleaners, Home Robot, Robotics Lawn Mower Sensor, etc.

 Specification
 -------------